The Fall 2021 deadline for internships in the DC and MN offices is July 15th. All internships will be conducted in person.

 In addition to their legislative or press duties, interns will assistant with administrative tasks in the office.
 Interns are an integral part of keeping the office functional by assisting with the constituent mail process, guiding tours of the Capitol, and managing the front desk.

-If you are interested in an internship in Sen. Smith’s D.C. office, please send your resume, cover letter (indicating weekly availability), and three references (name and contact information including email and phone numbers) to email@example.com, or fax to (202) 224-0044.
+If you are interested in an internship in Sen. Smith’s D.C. office, please send your resume, cover letter (indicating weekly availability), and two references (name and contact information including email and phone numbers) to email@example.com, or fax to (202) 224-0044.
+Please format the subject line of your email "First Name Last Name - Spring/Summer/Fall Year"

 St. Paul Office